 This work will enable us to create an integrated performance environment.
 The aim is to foster further collaboration between our design, acting, technical arts and performance courses.

-Find out more about the planned improvements.
+Find out more about our plans.